Wix vs Shopify — Which is Better in 2024?

 Shopify point-of-sale equipment can be bought from its dedicated POS hardware store

-Until recently, if you wanted to use POS with Wix, you could only do so via a card reader and a POS feature on the ‘Wix Owner’ mobile app, or by connecting third-party services Square or SumUp to your Wix site.
+Until recently, if you wanted to use POS with Wix, you could only do so via a card reader and a POS feature on the ‘Wix Website Builder’ mobile app, or by connecting third-party services Square or SumUp to your Wix site.
 All these options provide more limited POS features than Shopify and are not available in all countries.

 However, Wix has now launched its own POS system — the suitably named ‘Wix Point of Sale‘ — which, like Shopify’s, works ‘out of the box’ and contains a similar feature set.